JeffreyUrban/polybolos/README.md

 4. (Optional) Save this generic launcher as `Polybolos.app` if you’d like a source template.
 Otherwise, proceed.

-## Customize the generic Polybolos launcher for your service
+### 2. Customize the generic Polybolos launcher for your service

+#### Save the launcher application
-1. Save (in Automator) or duplicate (in Finder) the launcher application, setting its name to the desired service (for example: `LibreChat.app`, `OpenWebUI.app`, or `Perplexity.app`).
+- Save (in Automator) or duplicate (in Finder) the launcher application, setting its name to the desired service (for example: `LibreChat.app`, `OpenWebUI.app`, or `Perplexity.app`).

-2. (Optional) Select and set an icon for the launcher.
+#### (Optional) Select and set an icon for the launcher
-   _ICNS or SVG format is suggested.
-The free app [Image2icon](https://apps.apple.com/us/app/image2icon-make-your-icons/id992115977?mt=12) can convert an image to an ICNS icon file matching the format of macOS apps._
+- _ICNS or SVG format is suggested._
+  - The free app [Image2icon](https://apps.apple.com/us/app/image2icon-make-your-icons/id992115977?mt=12) can convert an image to an ICNS icon file matching the format of macOS apps.

-3. In Finder, right-click the new app and select **Get Info** (or use Cmd-I).
-Drag your SVG file to the icon shown at the top of the Info window for your app.
+- In Finder, right-click the new app and select **Get Info** (or use Cmd-I).
+Drag your icon file to the icon shown at the top of the Info window for your app.

-4. Create a folder in the same directory as your app, with the same name as your app but excluding the `.app` extension.

-### Customize the configuration for your launcher
+#### Customize the configuration for your launcher

 See sample configurations in the `examples` directory of this repository.

 **To create a configuration:**

+- Create a folder in the same directory as your app, with the same name as your app but excluding the `.app` extension.

 - Ensure the configuration directory’s name matches your launcher’s name, **without the `.app` extension**.